chrislattman/blogging-project/docs/docker/README.md

     - Renames a container to the new name specified
     - This can be helpful if you forgot to name your container, or it just needs a new name

-Unfortunately, there is currently no `docker volume` command to clone a volume.
+Unfortunately, there is currently no `docker volume` command to clone or even rename a volume.
 However, you can accomplish this by running the following commands:

 ```
 docker volume create clone-volume